solodev/cloud-documentation/src/Overview/index.md

 **Name** | **Description**
 :--- | ---
-First Name | Input the first name associated with your Solodev account Last Name | Input the last name associated with your Solodev account Username | Create a unique username
+First Name | Input the first name associated with your Solodev account.
+Last Name | Input the last name associated with your Solodev account.
+Username | Create a unique username.
 Email | Input the email address where you will receive communications related to your Solodev account.
 Password | Create a password following the guidelines pictured above.